MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

 ## Assign licenses to users

-After subscribing or signing up for a free trial, you’ll need to assign licenses to users in the Microsoft 365 Admin Center or [Partner Center](https://partner.microsoft.com/en-us/cloud-solution-provider/csp-partner).
+After subscribing or signing up for a free trial, you’ll need to assign licenses to users in the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)] or [Partner Center](https://partner.microsoft.com/en-us/cloud-solution-provider/csp-partner).
 Each user you assign a license to will need an Azure Active Directory (Azure AD) account.

 ### Assign a license to a user in the Microsoft 365 Admin Center

-1. In the Microsoft 365 Admin Center, under **Billing** in the left navigation, select **Subscriptions**, and then select **Assign to users**.
+1. In the [!include[pn-microsoft-365-admin-center](../includes/pn-microsoft-365-admin-center.md)], under **Billing** in the left navigation, select **Subscriptions**, and then select **Assign to users**.

    ![Select Subscriptions](../media/AssignUsers.PNG "Select Subscriptions")